MobileGamesNetwork/Android-WiiU/README.md

 If you want to change the resolution and/or bitrate of the virtual display/second screen go to wiiu_config.txt

-!
+## !
 IMPORTANT !
 When you've had enough gaming and want to close Android Wii U, go to your Android device's home screen FIRST.
-This is the best guarantee that your home screen icon layout won't randomly disappear (this issue doesn't seem to affect gaming frontends or third party launchers)
+This is the best guarantee that your home screen icon layout won't randomly disappear (this issue doesn't seem to affect gaming frontends or third party launchers).
-Then close the Display Manager and scrcpy.
+Then close Android Wii U and scrcpy.

 ---------------